earthcubearchitecture-project418/p418Vocabulary/README.md

 <a id="dataset-temporal"></a>
 #### Describing a Dataset's Temporal Coverage

 Temporal coverage is a difficult concept to cover across all the possible scenarios.
 Schema.org uses [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601) to describe time intervals and time points, but doesn't provide capabilities for geologic time scales or dynamically generated data up to present time.
 We ask for your [feedback on any temporal coverages you may have that don't currently fit into schema.org](https://github.com/earthcubearchitecture-project418/p418Vocabulary/issues).
+You can follow [similar issues at the schema.org Github issue] queue(https://github.com/schemaorg/schemaorg/issues/242)

 ![Temporal](html/voc/static/schema/diagrams/dataset-temporal.png "Dataset - Temporal")